-APNewsBreak: NRC looking at reducing inspections at reactors
+APNewsBreak: Nuclear commission considers fewer inspections

 Some of the staff’s recommendations would require a vote by the commission, which has a majority of members appointed or reappointed by President Donald Trump, who has urged agencies to reduce regulatory requirements for industries.

-The nuclear power industry has prodded regulators to cut inspections , saying the nuclear facilities are operating well and that the inspections are a financial burden for power providers.
+The nuclear power industry has prodded regulators to cut inspections , saying that the nuclear facilities are operating well and that the inspections are a financial burden for power providers.
 Nuclear power, like coal-fired power, has been struggling in market completion against cheaper natural gas and rising renewable energy.

 While Tuesday’s report made clear that there was considerable disagreement among the nuclear agency’s staff on the cuts, it contended the inspection reduction “improves efficiency while still helping to ensure reasonable assurance of adequate protection to the public.”